Seth: Mandaeism

 According to the Mandaean scriptures, including the Qulasta, the Mandaean Book of John and Genzā Rabbā, Seth is cognate with the angelic soteriological figure Shitil (ࡔࡉࡕࡉࡋ), a son of Adam Kadmaya who taught John the Baptist with his brothers Anush (Enosh) and Hibil (Abel).
 He is variously spoken of as a son of Adam, a brother or son of Hibil, and the brother or father of Anush.
 Shitil is one of the revealers of Mandaeism and a prophet, identified as the biblical Seth.

 Yazidism

 In Yazidism, Seth is known as Shehid ibn Jerr.

 According to Yazidi oral literature, Adam and Eve each deposited their seeds into separate jars.
 While Eve's seed developed into insects, Adam's seed gave birth to Shehid ibn Jerr, the ancestor of the Yazidis.
-Yazidis thus believe that they have been created separately and differently from all other human beings (Kreyenbroek 2005: 31).
+Yazidis thus believe that they have been created separately and differently from all other human beings (Kreyenbroek 2005 : 31).

 Shrines

 Iraq

-On July 26, 2014, forces of the Islamic State of Iraq and the Levant (ISIL) blew up Nabi Shiyt (Prophet Seth) shrine in Mosul, Iraq.
+On July 26, 2014, forces of the Islamic State of Iraq and the Levant (ISIL) blew up the Nabi Shiyt (Prophet Seth) shrine in Mosul, Iraq.

 Sami al-Massoudi, the deputy head of the Shiite Endowment Office overseeing holy sites, confirmed that destruction.
-He added, ISIL took some of the artifacts to an unknown location.
+He added that ISIL took some of the artifacts to an unknown location.